Georgie Fame: Personal life

 In 1972, Fame married Nicolette (née Harrison), Marchioness of Londonderry, the former wife of the 9th Marquess.
 Lady Londonderry had given birth to one of Fame's children during her marriage to the marquess; the child, Tristan, bore the courtesy title Viscount Castlereagh and was believed to be heir to the marquisate.
 When tests determined the child was Fame's, the Londonderrys divorced.
 The couple had another son, James, during their marriage.

-Nicolette Powell died on 13 August 1993, after jumping off the Clifton Suspension Bridge.
-In an interview before her death, Fame said that they had stayed happily married because of her "charm, beauty, forbearance and understanding".
+Nicolette Powell committed suicide on 13 August 1993, after jumping off the Bristol Clifton Suspension Bridge.
+Media accounts reported that she left a note and her car keys with two bystanders.

+In an interview prior to her suicide, Fame said that they had stayed happily married because of her "charm, beauty, forbearance and understanding".

 Fame supports the Countryside Alliance and has played concerts to raise funds for the organisation.